info@digisnare.com +91-9901553321

 • Industry-Specific Licenses: For businesses in sectors like food, health, or finance, special licenses or certifications may be needed.

 • Tax Permits: Ensure you obtain tax permits for sales tax, employee tax, and other obligations.
+You may also consult HR and compliance courses for guidance.

 Conclusion